-You can then change the desired mappings and reload.
-Here are some things that you might want to consider:
+You can then change the desired mappings and reload the data sources.

 - Are the fields you mapped sparsely populated?
 For instance, if you're hoping the date of birth field will assist in making matches, ensure that column isn't mostly empty.

 - Did you map the entire name or the entire address?
-It might be that address line1 was mapped, but not the address city or postal code.
-Or perhaps you should have mapped to the full address field because the entire address is in one field.
+It might be that address line1 was mapped, but not the address city, state or postal code.
+Perhaps you should have mapped to the full address field because the entire address is in one field.